 Set-asides are often used in development projects on a case-by-case basis.
-One example comes from Austin, Texas, where, in 2004, the city took action to develop five city-owned blocks with a mix of housing, offices, and retail.
-The city worked with the developer to set a goal of having at least 30 percent of the project’s retail space lease to locally owned businesses.
-In turn, the developer then worked with a local broker, Frank Seely, who knew the community and was able to secure agreements with both start-up businesses and merchants looking to open second locations.
+One example comes from Austin, Texas, where, in 2004, the city took action to develop five city-owned blocks with a mix of housing, offices, and retail through a series of public-private partnerships.
+The city worked with development partners to set a goal of having at least 30 percent of the project’s retail space lease to locally owned businesses.
+In turn, the development partners then worked with a local broker who knew the community and was able to secure agreements with both start-up businesses and merchants looking to open second locations.

 By 2005, before the project — named the Second Street District — was even completed, 17 of 24 retail spaces were occupied by locally owned businesses.
 Their leases were structured to gradually increase the rent to market rate, giving the merchants an opportunity to establish a customer base downtown, which had been something of a retail dead-zone for years.
 (The above section on the Second Street District is largely drawn from ILSR Co-Director Stacy Mitchell’s 2009 book, Big-Box Swindle).

 As of 2018, the Second Street District has grown into a vibrant shopping and dining destination.
 It’s governed by more than a dozen legal agreements that work in coordination: The city of Austin still owns the retail spaces on the ground floor of two of the buildings, and contracts with the real estate company AMLI Austin Retail to manage those spaces and the storefronts on two of the other blocks.
 (A separate city department manages the spaces that are at City Hall).